 Justification releases us from the impossible task of trying to be perfect.
 It gives us the freedom to approach God in our current “imperfection” because we know that God sees us as being perfect in Christ.

 When we sin, we know we are not condemned for it, even though we need to repent and turn away from it.
-Understanding and believing the truth of justification is the key to a joyful life as a Christian, and far too many people miss out on it.
+Understanding and believing the truth of justification is a big key to experiencing a joyful life as a Christian.
+Far too many people miss out on it.
 How about you?
-Do you believe it is true?
-Do you live as if it were true?
+Do you believe justification is real?
+Do you live in its glorious freedom?

 Prayer